 The purpose of sanctions and other strategies is to promote positive behaviour and discourage misbehaviour.
+Please see the attached code of behaviour document.

 Sanctions will be applied according to the gravity of the misbehaviour, with due regard to age and emotional development.